Self-publishing is not for dreamers, and it is certainly not a quick and easy get rich quick scheme.

-The biggest change to have hit the art of writing in the last few years has been the wild expectation that by simply self-publishing a book or an ebook, readers will rush to part with their hard-earned money and buy it.
+A significant change has hit the art of writing in the last few years.
+It’s the wild expectation that by quickly self-publishing a book or ebook, readers will rush to buy it.

 Wild expectations from self-publishing

-Well, there are a lot of people making a lot of money out of promoting this fantastic dream and have implanted a notion that ebook publishing is a winning scheme.
+But there are a lot of people making a lot of money out of promoting this fantastic dream.

-In Amanda Hocking’s case, she had the perfect genre for the advent of ebook devices that were first accepted by younger readers.
+In Amanda Hocking’s case, she had the perfect genre for the advent of ebooks that younger readers eagerly accepted.

 Then and now in book publishing

-Of those manuscripts that were finally published, only a minute percentage became bestsellers.
+Of those manuscripts that were finally published, only a tiny percentage became bestsellers.

 In fact, due to the effect ebooks have had on book prices, readers are paying a lot less for books today than twenty years ago.

-In addition to these facts, you still cannot fit more books in the list of the top 100 bestsellers than 100.
+In addition to these facts, you still cannot fit more books into the list of the top 100 bestsellers than 100.

-There are no gatekeepers any longer, so you can publish whatever you like, and it will be readers who will decide your writing fate.
+There are no gatekeepers any longer.
+So you can publish whatever you like.
+It will be readers who will decide your writing fate.

 If your only motivation in writing a book is to make money, I would advise keeping hold of your day job for some time yet.

-However, if you write for the love of the art of writing, and have realistic expectations of your chances of success, you will certainly enjoy the freedom self-publishing gives you.
+However, if you write for the love of the art of writing and set realistic goals for your chances of success in the long term, you will certainly enjoy the freedom self-publishing gives you.

-If you write well, and make sure your book is of a high publishing standard, and avoid the common self-publishing mistakes, you will sell some books.
+If you write well, ensure your book is of a high publishing standard, and avoid the common self-publishing mistakes, you will sell some books.

 But of course, some authors will sell more or less than you.
 In other words, you will happily do your best and see what happens.

-At least you can take the decision to publish; unlike days gone by when that decision was in the hands of gatekeepers.
+At least you can make the decision to publish.
+Not like days gone by when that decision was in the hands of gatekeepers.